crotis/Kittens/README.md

 The Application:

-	As of midday Tuesday (21/03/2017) it will have been 48 hours since I started developing the application, so I wanted to give you an idea of where I'm currently at.
-	I do however plan on continuing with development and updating the project repository untill completion!
-	So I hope the work so far is to your satisfaction!

 	I currently have the application working as a SPA (single-page-application).
 Each component (Kittens, Paste and Info) are imported into the 'Layout' component which handles the overall layout of